 Charitable Remainder Trust

-One method of making a gift with a retained right to income is a charitable remainder trust.
-Let's look at some of the benefits a charitable remainder trust can provide:
+One method of making a gift that creates an income stream is a charitable remainder trust.
+Benefits include:

 - An income for you and/or your beneficiaries for life or a period of up to 20 years